Kenaib/FTOtto/README.md

 ## Version

-This is `FTOtto-0.1.3`.
+This is `FTOtto-0.1.4`.
 This version avoids assigning `nothing` to simulation parameters and return values.
+Result plots are dense.

 ## Installation